MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu işlev doğrudan geçersiz kılınabilir `OnDraw` işlevini çağırır.
+Bu işlev, geçersiz kılınabilir `OnDraw` işlevini doğrudan çağırır.

 ##  <a name="drawmetafile"></a>Coelcontrol::D rawMetafile